 USTSF Regional and State Directors

-The following is a listing of the USTSF State and Regional Directors, including contact information.
+The following is a listing of the USTSF State and Regional Directors, including individual contact information.

 See also the United States Table Soccer Federation (USTSF) Forums for public discussions related to USA/USTSF - State Specific Posting.